Average Price: $599 – $699

 Huge & Heavy Collar

 The main drawback of the Border Patrol TC1 is the gigantic, heavy collar.
-At almost 10 oz. this collar is nearly 3 times heavier than competing wireless fence collars like the Havahart Radial.
+At almost 10 oz. this collar is nearly three times heavier than competing wireless fence collars like the Havahart Radial.
 The size and weight alone make this collar unsuitable for dogs under about 30 lbs.
 Despite the massive receiver size, the collar strap is too short, only able to accommodate necks up to 20” so it won’t fit very large dogs either.
 These collar design issues really limit who can even consider this system based solely on the size of their dogs.
 The last bit about the collar is the built-in and flimsy antenna.
 The antenna is built in to the collar strap, sticks out at an odd angle, and looks like it would snap if caught on something or grabbed by another dog.
 Since it’s built-in, there’s no way for the user to change out the collar strap to fit a bigger dog, and if the antenna breaks, you’ll need to send the whole collar in for replacement.

 The collar utilizes a lithium-ion rechargeable battery that is built into the collar.
 The collar battery charges via an adapter plug in 2-3 hours and the charge lasts roughly two days under normal usage and depending on how frequently your dog challenges the boundary and whether you are using the remote training functions.
 You can preserve battery a bit by powering the collar off when not in use.